Siirry sisältöön

 toimeentulokoulutukseen osallistunut kongolainen nainen silittää silitysraudalla ompelemaansa värikästä asua

-In the Democratic Republic of the Congo (DRC), we promote peacebuilding and support children’s rights to equal and high-quality education.
-Additionally, we strengthen the rights of people with disabilities, and support gender equality.
+In the Democratic Republic of the Congo (DRC), we support children’s right to equal and high-quality education.
+We also strengthen the rights of people with disabilities, and support gender equality.
 Our partner is local Pentecostal Church, CEPAC.

 Kongolainen nainen sinisessä asussa oven suulla kuvattuna.